ddnexus/fm/README.md

 ## Caveats

-- The `exa --git ...` option is not fully git compliant nor consistent between platforms and OSs to be considered useful at this time, so it is not supported by FM.
+- The `eza --git ...` option is not fully git compliant nor consistent between platforms and OSs to be considered useful at this time, so it is not supported by FM.
 Specifically: if you add it to the `FM__CMD_LS` variable it will break the `DIR` view if the current dir is inside a working tree.

 ## Contributions